Fritz Peter Buch

 Fritz Peter Buch (21 December 1894 – 6 November 1964) was a German screenwriter and film director.
-He worked frequently during the Nazi period, but struggled in the post-war years.
+He worked frequently during the Nazi period, with one of his plays, Einmal Mensch (Once a Person) being performed by the German unit in NYC of the Federal Theatre Project; Buch worked less in the post-war years.
 He directed Zarah Leander in one of her comeback films Cuba Cabana (1952), in what proved to be his final directorial effort.